 As a CMA, I am frequently asked about CMA vs CPA.
-Not surprisingly, there tends to be quite a bit of confusion over the two accounting designations.
+Unsurprisingly, there tends to be quite a bit of confusion over the two accounting designations.

 CMA vs CPA Requirements